tarashalaburda/Uber/README.md

 # Uber

 Landing Page Uber

 - bootstrap grid only
 - used Sass
-- without responsive and adaptive
+- responsive and adaptive